sundials-codes/sundials-manyvector-demo/README.md

 ## Installation

-The following steps describe how to build the demonstation code in a Linux or OS X environment.
+The following steps describe how to build the demonstration code in a Linux or OS X environment.

 ### Gettting the Code